 The great barrier reef… Home of beauty and wonder.
 Also the home to one of the most dangerous animals in nature, the box jellyfish!
 Box jellies are small in appearance but pack a highly venomous punch capable of death by heart attack due to sheer pain.
 There are approximately 51 known species of box jellies and all are here to make your life miserable, if you so much as brush against them.
 They can be found in the Atlantic and Pacific Oceans, as well as the Mediterranean Sea.

 Scientific name: Cubozoa

-Length: 8 inch body, up to 9 foot tentacles
+Length: Up to 8 inch bell (body), up to 9 foot tentacles

 Now on to the Facts!

 1.)
 The venom from the big box jellyfish’s nematocysts, located in just 6 feet of tentacle is painful enough to cause a person to die from a heart attack!

 2.)
 The box jelly has approximately 800,000 stinging organelles for every 1/3 of an inch!
 Some have tentacles that can reach up to 9 feet long.

 3.)
 The big box jellyfish is the most venomous jellyfish on the planet.

 4.)
 Symptoms of a sting include headaches, rapid heart rate, agitation, vomiting, extensive sweating, and extremely high blood pressure.
 This is known as Irukanji Syndrome.
 Once envenomated, there is no cure or pain relief.
 You have to endure it till it fades.